Last updated on May 20th, 2023 at 03:03 pm

-The almond flower meaning is often connected to fertility and love.
-According to ‘The Dictionary of Plant Lore’ by D. C. Watts, people once believed that an almond tree which grew near the house of a bride would always be special.
+The almond flower’s meaning is often connected to fertility and love.
+According to ‘The Dictionary of Plant Lore’ by D. C. Watts, people once believed that an almond tree that grew near a bride’s house would always be special.
 Such a tree would have a rich blossom and abundant fruits.

-In Greek mythology, the almond flower meaning is everlasting love, which not even death can concur.
+In Greek mythology, the almond flower meaning is everlasting love, which not even death can concur with.
 The story goes that Phyllis, the beautiful Queen of Thrace, became love-sick.
 She convinced herself that her beloved Demophoon, who had gone into the Trojan War, had fallen in love with someone else and would not return to her.

 Upon feeling the touch of Demophoon, the almond tree blossomed immediately, becoming a symbol of true, eternal love and faithfulness.

 In the Bible, the almond wood rod in Aaron’s hand suddenly blossomed.
 According to another version of the story, the rod of Aaron was placed by Moses in the Tabernacle, and it miraculously blossomed during the night.